jxramos/pytest_behavior/README.md

 Two techniques are illustrated for the division into cases for how the value of the `pytest_plugins` gets specified: environment variables and command line arguments.
 Both must operate at globals scope since the `pytest_plugins` list must be specified globally at the root folder's conftest file.

+# Pytest Plugins Order
+This experiment is meant to illustrate the fixture precedence when two fixtures are shared in two referenced pytest plugins when the order if swapped in the `pytest_plugins` list.